-This CPS adopts the CAB Forum definitions in the Baseline Requirements, the S/MIME Baseline Requirements, the CA/Browser Forum's Network and Certificate System Security Requirements and the EV Guidelines.
+This CPS adopts the CAB Forum definitions in the Baseline Requirements, the S/MIME Baseline Requirements, the Network and Certificate System Security Requirements, and the EV Guidelines.

 Some terms that are not defined by the CAB Forum, or need to be expanded within the Apple Public CA's context, are included in the table below.